Sebobo/Shel.Neos.Schema/Readme.md

     https://raw.githubusercontent.com/Sebobo/Shel.Neos.Schema/main/NodeTypes.Schema.json

+Make sure there is no space at the end of the url when pasting it into your IDE or the Schema will not validate.

 Set `Schema Version` to `JSON Schema version 7`.

 Add path mappings to the packages you work on.
 For example: